tesselslate/wayboard/README.md

 The size of the display is currently hardcoded at 160x160.
 Keep this in mind when writing your configuration.

+### Tips
-> You should probably run `input-display` with a shell script of some sort so you don't have to retype your configuration.
+- You should probably run `input-display` with a shell script of some sort so you don't have to retype your configuration each time you launch it.
+- You can get keycodes using `xmodmap -pke`.
+If you want to find a specific letter or number, then try `xmodmap -pke | grep '= <letter/num>'`.

 # Dependencies
 For running `input-display`, you will need: